Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 ```

-You can see we are using the **mixtral-8x7b** model again for this fucntion.
-This is important, if you change which models are used for each call, the results will be different in that the quaility will be different.
+You can see we are using the **mixtral-8x7b** model again for this function.
+This is important, if you change which models are used for each call, the results will be different in that the quality will be different.
 So the higher quality model will always be chosen, which in come cases could supply a less appropriate answer.
 Lets validate the work done so far.

 ```sql
 ----------------------------------------------------------------------